 Departments may sponsor opportunities for summer internship credits.
 Summer session fees apply.
 Summer session internships entail periods of service ranging from three to ten weeks.

-In addition to departmental internships, College-wide internships are offered under the PROF 224 course designation.
+In addition to departmental internships, University-wide internships are offered under the PROF 224 course designation.
 For information about coordination of this program and course availability, contact the supervisor of this program (Netzer 334, x2520).

 Non-Degree Undergraduate Student Internships

 Students who previously attended SUNY Oneonta, who earned at least 56 semester hours (12 of which were earned at Oneonta) and who had at least a 2.5 cumulative grade point average, may apply for an internship through the PROF 224 internship program.
 These internships are restricted to the state of New York.
 Internships are not available for non-degree (non-matriculated) students through academic departments.
 Information on the PROF 224 Internship program may be obtained from the Office of Graduate Studies, Continuing Education and Summer Sessions (Netzer 334, x2520).

 The sponsoring department, in conjunction with the appropriate division dean, will determine whether the internship credits will be designated as liberal arts.